 What Is Stage 3 Chronic Kidney Disease?
-The kidney is an organ of the human body and plays a significant role as it filters body waste and extra fluid from our blood.
-Which is later eliminated in the form of urine.
+The kidney is an organ of the human body and plays quite a significant role in its function.
+Mainly, it filters body waste and extra fluid from our blood, which is later eliminated in the form of urine.

-CKD is divided into five stages depending on the result of the glomerular filtration rate test (eGFR) that assesses kidney functioning and the stage of the kidney-associated disease.
+Doctors divide CKD into five stages based on the results of the glomerular filtration rate test (eGFR) which assesses kidney function and the stage of the associated kidney disease.

 In this article, we will focus on stage 3 CKD, which falls in the middle of the stage spectrum with a mean global prevalence of between 11 to 13 percent, where the majority of cases are of stage 3